lidofinance/lido-dao/docs/protocol-levers.md

 # Levers

-The protocol is governed by DePool DAO.
-The DAO decides on protocols’ key parameters and executes protocol upgrades.
-Here is a list of levers inside the protocol that is controllable by Aragon DAO.
+Here is a list of levers inside the protocol.

 ## ACL